onyrius/onyrius/README.md

 <h2 align="center">Hi 👋, I'm Suelen Arruda</h2>

 <p align="center">And my nickname is Onyrius.
 I created this name when I was an plastic artist and I decided to bring it with me because his symbolic  <a href='https://dictionary.cambridge.org/pt/dicionario/ingles/oneiric' target='_target'>meaning</a> is my life!!!
-Tell about how I arrived here: the life is like a dream and can bring you the greatest things! </p>
+It tells about how I arrived here: the life is like a dream and can bring you the greatest things!
+And now I am a web devolper with all my passion and art.
+Solving logic problems is my life and I've never been happier :heart_eyes:</p>

 <br/>
 <h3 align="left"> Need help?
 Contact me!!
 I love solve problems!! :heart:</h3>